atomisthq/docs/docs/setup/index.md

 atomist> The Slack id for team your-slack-team is T1L0V3JTP
          16 of 24 users in this team have authorized themselves
 ```

-The above response tells you the Slack team ID is `T1L0V3JTP`.

 ## Authorize GitHub